The Ultimate Guide to Surfing Bingin

 Ride the wave too far and you will end up in greedies, which is named after greedy surfers who don’t kick out when they should.
 It may look tempting to do a floater but we have never seen anyone make a floater as it breaks hard on dry rock.
 If you do find yourself in the greedies section and want to exit, do not try to ride or jump over the wave.
 It will pull you back in and you will hit the reef hard.
 Best to stay low and try to push through the bottom of the wave.
 For goofy footers it is a little bit easier to bend low and push from the board.

-Getting out of the water can also be difficult if exiting at the end of a ride and there is a set behind you.
+Getting out of the water can be very difficult, if exiting at the end of a ride and there is a set behind you.
 The current is taking you to greedies, and the risk is that the following waves will slam dunk you onto dry reef.
+Best to exit the water in between sets as it is hard to predict where the set waves will break and it is extremely shallow.

+There is a right hander from the main Bingin peak at high tide.
 Inside from this right hander the water rolls gently when the tide is high enough and the swell is small.
-It is surfable by beginners but due to the reef and current, there is some risk of injury on the reef of being swept into Bingin lefts.
+It is surfable by beginners, but due to the reef and current, there is some risk of injury on the reef of being swept into Bingin lefts.
 It is necessary for beginners to have a qualified local surf instructor to determine when the conditions are suitable and provide safety in the water.

 Any other surf sections at Bingin?